aspose-cells/Aspose.Cells-Products/cells/python/conversion/json-to-dif/_index.md

 {{< /blocks/products/pf/agp/feature-section >}}

-{{% cells-convert title="Free App and Sample Code to Convert JSON to DIF" formats=pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et InputFormat=json outformat=dif IsLandingPage=true language=python %}}
+{{% cells-convert title="Free App and Sample Code to Convert JSON to DIF" formats=pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et;dif;emf;fods;gif;sxc;xlam;xltm;xltx InputFormat=json outformat=dif IsLandingPage=true language=python %}}

 <!-- aboutfile Starts -->

     {{% blocks/products/pf/agp/content h2="" %}}

  An Excel Spreadsheet Programming Library capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
-Python Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS and more, thus making it a perfect choice to exchange documents in industry-standard formats.
+Python Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.

     {{% /blocks/products/pf/agp/content %}}

     {{< blocks/products/pf/agp/about-file-section >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="JSON" readMoreLink="https://docs.fileformat.com/web/json/" >}}
+JSON (JavaScript Object Notation) is an open standard file format for sharing data that uses human-readable text to store and transmit data.
+JSON files are stored with the .json extension.
+JSON requires less formatting and is a good alternative for XML.
+JSON is derived from JavaScript but is a language-independent data format.
+The generation and parsing of JSON is supported by many modern programming languages. application/json is the media type used for JSON.
         {{< /blocks/products/pf/agp/about-file-text >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="DIF" readMoreLink="https://docs.fileformat.com/spreadsheet/dif/" >}}
+DIF stands for Data Interchange Format that is used to import/export spreadsheets data between different applications.
+These include Microsoft Excel, OpenOffice Calc, StarCalc and many others.
+It stores data contained in a single spreadsheet which is the only limitation of this file format.
         {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}